isaacnmm/pestpolicy-hugo2XX/content/posts/springfree-trampoline-vs-regular/index.md

 To ensure maximum safety, the manufacturer incorporates Galvanized rust resistant springs that provide an impressive bounce.

 Furthermore, The higher enclosure net enures superior safety for the jumper.
-The well
-- padded poles offer protection against hard impact in case of a collision.
+The well-padded poles offer protection against hard impact in case of a collision.
 The durable jumping mat also ensures a good jumping experience.

-In addition, the frames incorporate a Hot
-- dip Galvanizing Technology that works to ensure the frame are rust free, stable, and durable.
+In addition, the frames incorporate a Hot-dip Galvanizing Technology that works to ensure the frame are rust free, stable, and durable.

-Besides that, the w
-- shaped legs and the steel joints design provides additional stability to the structure.
+Besides that, the w-shaped legs and the steel joints design provides additional stability to the structure.
 The maximum weight capacity for 12, 14, 15ft trampoline is 425lbs while 8, 10ft trampoline is 375lbs.

-Pros
-- Has accreditation for highest safety standards
-- Affordable compared to spring free trampoline
-- Has no gap design
-- Available from 10 ft. to 15 ft Cons
-- The steel poles in enclosure net can cause injuries
+Pros - Has accreditation for highest safety standards - Affordable compared to spring free trampoline - Has no gap design - Available from 10 ft. to 15 ft Cons - The steel poles in enclosure net can cause injuries

 ##  Trampoline Safety Tips